shivam-199/Python-Emotion-using-EEG-Signal/README.md

 1. Mean normalisation of features.
 2. Calculating Covariance Matrix.
 3. Calculate EigenVectors.
-4. Select k values from eigenvectors.
-After this process, we receive principal components.
+4. Get the reduced features or principal components After this process, we receive principal components PCs.

 **Classification:**